OpenXiangShan/XiangShan-doc/docs/tools/xsenv-en.md

 ```

 > Attention!
-Generate Verilog is slow.
+Generating Verilog is slow.
 It is recommended to use tools such as Tmux to run these commands in background

 ### Run workload on Xiangshan core simulator